DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/FAQ.md

 _Customer telemetry retrieved by the license manager_
 The following telemetry is collected by the license manager and logged within application insights upon license validation.

+- Serial number
+  - This is being used to uniquely identify the customer environment.
+  - RSA encrption key is used for securing the license validation response to protect the serial number.
-- Serial number - this is being used to uniquely identify the customer environment.
-Serial number returned in response from license server for license validation calls initiated by FinOps is secured with RSA encryption key.
-License Manager module for FinOps verifies the response before extracting results from the payload response.
-This information is collected by Microsoft Azure Application Insights.
+  - FinOps License Manager module verifies the response before extracting results from the payload response.
+  - This telemetry is collected within Microsoft Azure Application Insights.

 _Other telemetry retrieved relating to the ISV product installed_